stantaov/Data-Engineering/Data Modeling with Cassandra/README.md

 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

 SELECT fisrtName, lastName FROM test_db WHERE song = 'All Hands Against His Own'

+## Instruction to Run the Project with Docker Image

+A Docker image was used so that I could develop this project on my local machine, rather than on Udacity's internal system.
+Thank you to Ken Hanscombe for providing easy to follow instructions on how to pull, run, and connect to the Apache Cassandra image.

+With Docker installed, pull the latest Apache Cassandra image and run a container as follows:

+> docker pull cassandra
+> docker run --name cassandra-container -p 9042:9042 -d cassandra:latest

+This will allow you to develop the data model (i.e. work through the Jupyter notebook), without altering the provided connection code which connects to the localhost with default port 9042:

+> from cassandra.cluster import Cassandra
+> cluster = Cluster(['127.0.0.1'])
+> session = cluster.connect()

+To stop and remove the container after the exercise:

+> docker stop cssandra-container
+> docker rm cassandra-container